stadid/webcontrol/README.md

 • Automatic date/time correction of the controller clock using an internet-synchronized clock in the Webcontrol mini-PC.

-• Control the system via an external contact (requires a special USB GPIO device).
-Currently only one function is implemented for the VRC700 controller.
+• System control via an external contact (requires a USB GPIO device).
+Currently one function is implemented for the VRC700 controller.

 • Supports both wired (Ethernet) and Wi-Fi connections.